 We offer the treatment at two different clinics in the UK.
 London and Bedford.

 Unfortunately, the treatment isn’t that common elsewhere in the UK at the moment.
 One of the reasons may be due to there not being many prolotherapy training courses available in Europe.

-There used to be Prolotherapy NHS doctors that performed the treatment, but cuts to NHS funding over the years has meant that they don’t offer it anymore.
+There used to be Prolotherapy NHS orthopaedic doctors that performed the treatment, but cuts to NHS funding over the years has meant that they don’t offer it in a primary care setting anymore.